-Principal activities in 2016
+Principal activities in 2018

-The Company focused on its financing activities under its Euro Commercial Paper (ECP) program and on the managing of its outstanding financial debt and assets.
+The Company focused on its financing activities under its Euro Commercial Paper (ECP) Programme and on the managing of its outstanding financial debt and assets.

-During 2016, the Company regularly issued a short-term debt under its Euro Commercial Paper program.
-The maximum amount of the outstanding debt under this program is EUR 3.000 million.
-The volume issued in 2016 is EUR 4.102 million and the average debt has been EUR 598 million.
+During 2018, the Company regularly issued a short-term debt under its Euro Commercial Paper Programme.
+The maximum amount of the outstanding debt under this programme is EUR 3,000 million.
+The volume issued in 2018 is EUR 7,422 million and the average debt has been EUR 1,167 million.
 All funds have been lent to affiliated companies of Endesa Group.

-The Company performed the management and administration activities on its financial assets and liabilities, including ECP, medium-term note program (MTNP), intercompany loans, credit lines and financial derivatives.
+The Company performed the management and administration activities on its financial assets and liabilities, including ECP, MTNP, intercompany loans, credit lines and financial derivatives.